Simon Furman: Career

 Furman's other work at Marvel Comics includes a 2-year run on original Alpha Flight comic book series (where he served as the final writer on the series), a concurrent Northstar mini-series featuring the Alpha Flight team member, a run on Marvel's RoboCop ongoing series in 1991, and the 2006 Annihilation: Ronan mini-series which tied into the Annihilation crossover.
 In 2006, he returned to writing Death's Head, after a Marvel.com poll contest helped revive the character (now branded Death's Head 3.0) and was thus given a 5-issue storyarc in the Amazing Fantasy anthology series.

 In June 2007, he began writing Terminator 2: Infinity, based on Dynamite Entertainment's Terminator 2: Judgment Day license; he produced a sequel, Terminator: Revolution.
 In the United Kingdom, he did original strips for the first two volumes of Titan Magazines' Transformers Comic UK title, as well as contributing to the strips for Titan's Torchwood magazine.

 On 9 April 2011 Furman was one of 62 comics creators who appeared at the IGN stage at the Kapow! convention in London to set two Guinness World Records, the Fastest Production of a Comic Book, and Most Contributors to a Comic Book.
 With Guinness officials on hand to monitor their progress, writer Mark Millar began work at 9am scripting a 20-page black and white Superior comic book, with Furman and the other artists appearing on stage throughout the day to work on the pencils, inks, and lettering, including Dave Gibbons, Frank Quitely, John Romita Jr., Jock, Doug Braithwaite, Ian Churchill, Olivier Coipel, Duncan Fegredo, David Lafuente, John McCrea, Sean Phillips and Liam Sharp, who all drew a panel each, with regular Superior artist Leinil Yu creating the book's front cover.
 The book was completed in 11 hours, 19 minutes, and 38 seconds, and was published through Icon on 23 November 2011, with all royalties being donated to Yorkhill Children's Foundation.

-In 2019 Furman and Geoff Senior started their own company, Forged By Fire Productions, for the purpose of publishing their own comic, To the Death.
+In 2019 Furman started his own company, Forged By Fire Productions, for the purpose of publishing a comic, To the Death (co-created with Geoff Senior).

 In 2020, his comic Brute Force became the subject of an episode of Marvel 616 on Disney+.
-Actor and comedian Paul Scheer sets out to have it adapted into an television series for the streaming service, resulting in a 2 minute pilot animated by 6 Point Harness.
+Actor and comedian Paul Scheer sets out to have it adapted into a television series for the streaming service, resulting in a 2 minute pilot animated by 6 Point Harness.
 Furman himself is briefly interviewed by Scheer to explain his reason for working on the comic in the first place.